ProjectRobal/C-/README.md

 # Fast Positioning Encrypt Protocol ver 0.2 Alpha
-Fast Positioning Encrypt Protocol
+<p>Fast Positioning Encrypt Protocol</p>

- Fast Positioning Encrypt Protocol is freeware encrypt protocol.
-You can use it in comercial use but you have to mention that you are using this protocol.
+<p>Fast Positioning Encrypt Protocol is freeware encrypt protocol.
+You can use it in comercial use but you have to mention that you are using this protocol.</p>

  Protocol is in early development and specification can change in the future.
 Present version is 0.2 Aplha.
 Source code was written in C++ code and works on x86-64 based computers system.

-1.Specification:
+## 1.Specification:

- Algorithm use password which is string of text to generate encryption key.
+<p> Algorithm use password which is string of text to generate encryption key.
 Key can be saved to file to faster decryption.
 Besides password algorithm use also position variable (x and y) so base of programmer implementation any program can use diffrent keys which diffrent position (Program A can has other position than Program B so Progarm A can't use  Program B keys and vice versa).
 Moreover FPEP has other modifiiers which is bit shift.
 Bits of key can be shifted in left or right.
 Next file is divided to 8 byte blocks.
-After that blocks are sequentially encrypting and saving to output file.
+After that blocks are sequentially encrypting and saving to output file.</p>

-2.Function:
+## 2.Function:

     1) generate_encrypt_key
       - Function generate encrypt key